Preparing for the Festive Season as a Spoonie

 Medication for the Holidays

 If you take regular prescription medication and/or supplements (in other words the majority of spoonies) make sure you won’t run out over the festive season.
 It is easy to forget about routine tasks when you get busy with festive preparations.
-Michael and I have these pillboxes from Amazon.
-Every six days I sit down and fill them both up for the week ahead, at the same time checking there will be enough for the next fill up.
+Michael and I have pillboxes.
+Every six days we sit down and fill them both up for the week ahead, at the same time checking there will be enough for the next fill up day.
 If not it gets ordered.
-Since I have done this, we have had no “I’ve run out of pills” crisis.
+Since we have done this, we have had no “I’ve run out of pills” crisis.
 Before we used pillboxes it was another matter!

 Can you get ahead?